CynthiaMehul/DS_Module13/EX3-Implementation-of-Tower-of-Hanoi.md

-# Ex3 Implementation of Tower of Hanoi
+# Ex 1C Implementation of Tower of Hanoi
 ## DATE: 24.04.2025
 ## AIM:
 To write a C program to implement Tower of Hanoi